The SOMA Atomic Outflow Survey. I. An Atomic OI and Highly Ionized OIII Outflow from Massive Protostar G11.94-00.62: Analysis

 Examining the morphology of the blue- and red-shifted \OIII\ emission, we see that this shows a clear velocity gradient in the northeast-southwest direction, which could also indicate a bipolar outflow (Fig. \ref{fig:line_emission}).
-In Figure\,\ref{fig:kinematics}, we investigate the peak of \OIII\ lines in the blue- and red-shifted areas highlighted by the contours in Figure\,\ref{fig:line_emission}.
+In Figure\,\ref{fig:kinematics}, we investigate the peak of the \OIII\ line emission in the blue- and red-shifted areas highlighted by the contours in Figure\,\ref{fig:line_emission}.
 Each panel in Figure\,\ref{fig:kinematics} (right) shows the \OIII\ spectrum at two opposing positions from the source, roughly oriented along the outflow axis.
-The emission lines from the red-shifted region consistently peak at red-shifted velocity, and the same behavior is found for the spectra at the opposite regions.
-We further discuss the implications for this velocity gradient in \S\ref{sec:orientation_FIFI}.
+The emission from the red-shifted region consistently peaks at a red-shifted velocity, and that from the blue-shifted region at a blue-shifted velocity.
+We discuss the implications for this velocity gradient in \S\ref{sec:orientation_FIFI}.

 In addition, the velocity distribution in the \OI\ $^3P_2\rightarrow^3P_1$ line at 63 \micron, despite a less prominent separation between the blue- and red-shifted velocities, corroborates the velocity gradient seen in the \OIII\ line.
-We expect the morphology of the \OI\ 145 \micron\ line (E$_\text{u}=326.6$ K) to be similar to that of the \OIII\ line.
+We also expect the morphology of the \OI\ 145 \micron\ line (E$_\text{u}=326.6$ K) to be similar to that of the \OIII\ line.
 However, the spatial resolution at 145 \micron\ is more than twice as poor as that at 52 and 63 \micron, which hinders a confirmation of bipolar outflowing gas using the \OI\ 145 \micron\ line.
 Finally, we note that the CO transition mapped by FIFI-LS appears to trace the innermost region of the protostellar environment, but, in addition to having a line width that is consistent with instrumental broadening, shows no hint of spatial velocity gradient.
-The CO emission may therefore trace either a much slower component of the outflow, or gas in the inner infall envelope of accretion disk.
+The CO emission may therefore trace either a much slower component of the outflow, or gas in the inner infall envelope or accretion disk.